In August 2017, two right-wing web sites falsely reported that a law professor had written that a 2017 solar eclipse was “racist.”

-The Atlantic, a once-great magazine, has determined that the total eclipse of the sun due to occur on Monday will fail to affect enough black people.
+First, the Daily Caller published an article headlined “The Eclipse Is Racist Because It Fails to Affect Enough Black People, the Atlantic Suggests,” stating that “The Atlantic, a once-great magazine, has determined that the total eclipse of the sun due to occur on Monday will fail to affect enough black people.”

 The following day, the Conservative Tribune asserted in a similar vein: “Are you looking forward to Monday’s solar eclipse — the first full eclipse to hit the United States in decades?
 You filthy, filthy racist.
-That’s at least the take of Brooklyn Law School professor Alice Ristroph, who used a staggering 4,544 words in The Atlantic to explaining why the phenomenon of the moon blocking the sun just wasn’t diverse enough for her tastes.
+That’s at least the take of Brooklyn Law School professor Alice Ristroph, who used a staggering 4,544 words in The Atlantic to explaining why the phenomenon of the moon blocking the sun just wasn’t diverse enough for her tastes.”

 Ristroph, Alice.
 “Blackout.”